 Extension consistently promotes efficient, effective and integrated structures and practices that reduce administrative barriers to innovation and collaboration.
 Extension stakeholders understand that the organization’s public value is rooted in a culture of belonging and inclusiveness.

 Strategies for systems and people:

-- Find new and innovative ways to tell the Extension story and to share the public value that Extension brings to its stakeholders and the public
+- Find new and innovative ways to tell the Extension story and to share the value that Extension brings to its stakeholders and the public.

 The committee concluded that a strategic plan’s effectiveness is dependent on clarity and conciseness as well as a sense that it is a decision-making guide rather than a prescriptive list of to-do items.
-University of Minnesota Extension 2020 Strategic Plan: A Pathway Forward is intended as a broad framework that can be adapted for Extension centers, programs and individuals’ specific plans and goals while establishing a baseline of expectations and assumptions at the organization-wide level.
+University of Minnesota Extension 2020 Strategic Plan: A Pathway Forward is intended as a broad framework that can be adapted for Extension centers, programs and individuals’ specific plans and goals.
+It establishes a baseline of expectations and assumptions at the organization-wide level.

 Strategic Planning Committee